What determines attractiveness?

 When both naturally cycling women and those on contraception were exposed to both natural odours of lemon, peppermint, rose, musk as well as male pheromones androstenone and androsterone, naturally cycling women near ovulation were more sensitive to musk and phermones.

-Air-borne fragrant pheromone would activate brain centers even when present at concentrations below a threshold of conscious detection.
+Air-born fragrant pheromone would activate brain centers even when present at concentrations below a threshold of conscious detection.

 After menopause, women's ability to detect musky odours greatly declines.
 This can be explained by the fact how animal musk molecules closely resemble human testosterone and already can be detected in minute quantities.